Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 This course focuses on applied behaviour analysis oriented to analysis, assessment and intervention within school and other educational settings.
 The course is designed to assist students to be aware of environmental/behavioural relationships, to be able to observe, analyse and assess interactive behaviour in an educational setting, and be able to recommend, implement, evaluate and adjust therapeutic interventions.

-Advanced study and supervised professional practice in educational and developmental psychology with a focus on professional reflection.
+Advanced study and supervised professional practice in educational and developmental psychology with a focus on competencies and critical professional reflection.

 256.845 Advanced Professional Practice in Educational Psychology II 30 credits